As Long as I Got You (Lily Allen song)

-"As Long as I Got You" is a song by British recording artist Lily Allen, from her third studio album, Sheezus (2014).
-It was released as the fifth and final single from the album on August 24, 2014.
+"As Long as I Got You" is a song by English singer Lily Allen from her third studio album, Sheezus (2014).
+It was released as the fifth and final single from the album on 24 August 2014.

 Background

 Allen confirmed during an interview to the BBC at Glastonbury that she recorded a music video for another album track and a music video for a future single.
-She later confirmed it would serve for the track "As Long as I Got You".

 Composition

 "As Long as I Got You" is a zydeco and country song.
 Kenneth Partridge commented on the track's Cajun influence by stating, "Maybe all Allen needed was a trip to New Orleans" to make a "Cajun-spiced, country-fried, half-baked tune".